 16. A narcissist uses emotional abuse to silence you while someone with anxiety then silences themselves.

-Narcissistic abuse is so much messing with your head so there isn’t concrete evidence someone can look back at and say, ‘you’ve done this, here is proof.’
+Narcissistic abuse is so much about messing with your head so there isn’t concrete evidence someone can look back at and say, ‘you’ve done this, here is proof.’

 When there is physical abuse, there are marks and bruises and you know it’s not right.